codefresh-io/docs.codefresh.io/_docs/docker-registries/metadata-annotations.md

 {:.text-secondary}
 ### Build step Image Metadata Annotation
 You can annotate an image as part of its build process by declaring the metadata value on the [Build step]({{site.baseurl}}/docs/codefresh-yaml/steps/build/):
-1. The `metadata` attribute
+1. the `metadata` attribute,
-2. The `set` operation
+2. the `set` operation, and
-3. An array of key-value metadata
+3. an array of key-value metadata.

   `build-metadata-annotation`
 {% highlight yaml %}